mbrycke/mbrycke.github.io/_posts/2018-12-1-RandomForest2.md

 # Random Forest applied on Grocery Competition data
-We will continue using random forest, but this time this time we will use it for regression analysis (as compared to classification in the Titanic data set).
-This dataset is much larger so we will have to use different techniques handling this, unless we an powerfull computer and alot of memory.
+We will continue using random forest, but this time  we will use it for regression analysis (as compared to classification in the Titanic data set).
+We will use the data from the kaggle competition ["Corporación Favorita Grocery Sales Forecasting"] (https://www.kaggle.com/c/favorita-grocery-sales-forecasting) This dataset is much larger so we will have to use different techniques handling this, unless we an powerfull computer and alot of memory.